n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

-After the decomposition, mark-reordering, and selective recomposition stages, OpenType shaping normalization also takes certain GSUB lookups and complex-script shaping operations into consideration.
+After the decomposition, mark-reordering, and selective recomposition stages, OpenType shaping normalization also takes certain <abbr>GSUB</abbr> lookups and complex-script shaping operations into consideration.

 These additional operations may produce final output that differs